hiscom/hispid5/hispid/README.txt

 = HISPID 5 README =

-HISPID 5, documented more fully at http://hiscom.chah.org.au/wiki/HISPID_5 represents a major change to the way Australian herbaria will transfer data.
-It is an XML Schema based on the ABCD Schema developed by TDWG, the global biodiversity informatics standards group, http://www.tdwg.org/activities/abcd.
+HISPID 5, documented more fully at http://hiscom.chah.org.au/wiki/HISPID_5 represents a major change to the way Australian herbaria transfer data.
+It is an XML Schema based on the ABCD Schema developed through TDWG, the global biodiversity informatics standards group, http://www.tdwg.org/activities/abcd.

 == Schema ==